Cornish cuisine: Meat pies

 Squab pie is a traditional dish from South West England, with early records showing it was commonly eaten in Cornwall, Devon and Gloucestershire.
 Although the name suggests it should contain squab (young domestic pigeon), it in fact contains mutton and apples.
 The pie has become popular around the world, though outside South West England, it generally does contain pigeon.

-In recent times Ginsters bakery has become a large-scale producer of meat pies.
+In recent times, Ginsters Bakery has become a large-scale producer of meat pies.

+Meat puddings

+Cornwall has a variety of meat puddings.
+One example is hog's pudding, a type of sausage, with some variations being similar to white pudding.
+Another example is gurty pudding.

 Dairy products

 The wet climate and relatively poor soil of Cornwall make it unsuitable for growing many arable crops.
+However, it is ideal for growing the rich grass required for dairying.

+Clotted cream and cream tea

-However, it is ideal for growing the rich grass required for dairying, leading to the production of Cornwall's other famous export, clotted cream.
+leading to the production of Cornwall's other famous export, clotted cream.
 This forms the basis for many local specialities including Cornish fudge and Cornish ice cream.
 Cornish clotted cream is protected under EU law, and cannot be made anywhere else.
 Its principal manufacturer is Rodda's, based at Scorrier.
-Clotted cream is a principal ingredient of a Cornish cream tea.